shuvechhadere98/Netflix/Netflix.README.md

 SELECT show_type, title
 FROM CTE
 WHERE DENSE_RANK = 1;
-## Top Directors with Most Content
+## Top Directors with Most Content.
 SELECT director, COUNT(*) AS count
 FROM netflix
 WHERE director IS NOT NULL